Grish369/Terraform/Notes/commands.md

  password = <sensitive>
 ```
 >[!NOTE]
->that outputs with the sensitive attribute will be redacted:
+>that outputs with the sensitive attribute will be redacted